 David graduated magna cum laude from St. Bonaventure University, earning a B.B.A. in Marketing with a secondary concentration in Management Sciences.
 He then attended the University of Kentucky College of Law, where he earned his J.D. degree with High Distinction, was Order of the Coif, and served as a Notes Editor on the Kentucky Law Journal.

 David and his wife, Kate, live in Raleigh with their 3 teenagers.
-In his spare time, David enjoys spending time with his family, reading, and exercise (having completed 50 marathons and currently ranking as a 2nd Degree Senior Black Belt in Taekwondo).
+In his spare time, David enjoys spending time with his family, reading, and exercise (having completed 50 marathons and currently ranking as a 3rd Degree Black Belt in Taekwondo).

 - St. Bonaventure University, B.B.A., magna cum laude, 1991